Adaptive vs. Responsive Web Design – Pros and Cons by Ian Pearson

 In theory, adaptive design sounds like a high-end option, while the responsive design may seem like something improvised but this is definitely not the case.
 Think about it, just 15 years ago, phones were completely different devices, used for something completely different than they are today.
 In 10 years, they may get replaced by something else.

 Last several years saw massive breakthroughs in the field of VR, with new devices being released, while AR stands to make this transition even greater.
 In just a couple of years, most cars might have AR windshields, so how will this affect the world of web design?
 The truth is we don’t know.
 However, most business owners are having trouble keeping up with the issue of adaptive vs. responsive web design as it is, which makes these hypothetical, futuristic questions a bit out of place.
-Still, in order to shed some light on this issue, there are several pros and cons of both of these trends.
+Still, in order to shed some light on this issue, there are several pros and cons of both of these trends, however, you can look for Utah web designers near me to evaluate your case.

 1. What are the similarities and differences?